fieldera-da/daml-public-demos/README.md

-# Daml Public Demos by Wallace Kelly
+# Daml Public Demos by Andrew Fielder

 Each demo is in its own Git branch.